AlephAlpha/ca-rules/README_en.md

 * The notation used by [Golly](http://golly.sourceforge.net/Help/Algorithms/Generations.html) (`3457/357/5`)
 * The notation used by [Catagolue](https://catagolue.appspot.com/rules/generations) (`g5b357s3457`)

-Please see [Life Wiki](www.conwaylife.com/wiki/Rulestring) for detailed definitions and notations of these rule strings.
+Please refer to [Life Wiki](www.conwaylife.com/wiki/Rulestring) for detailed definitions and notations of these rule strings.

 ## Example: